 Do This: If you have your Scribbler ready, go ahead and try out the new definition above by first connecting to the robot, and then entering the definition above.
-You will notice that as soon as you type the first line, IDLE automatically indents the next line(s).
+You will notice that as soon as you type the first line, Calico automatically indents the next line(s) aligned with it.
 After entering the last line hit an extra RETURN to end the definition.
 This defines the new command in Python.

-Observe the robot's behavior when you give it the $y{OYO}()$ command.
+Observe the robot's behavior when you give it the $y \circ y \circ ()$ command.
 You may need to repeat the command several times.
 The robot momentarily moves and then stops.
-If you look closely, you will notice that it does move forward and backwards.
+If you look closely, you will notice that it does move forward and backwards